Frequently Asked Questions

 06 No offense, but some people think right brain thinkers can be flighty or off in la-la land.
 Do you see my point?

 We do see the point although painting right brain thinkers with a broad brush isn't always true, there is some validity in what you are saying.
 We think it's important to have a balance between creativity and analytical thinking.
-With that in mind, Paul and Kelly also own Briarcliff Hall which teaches high school students the SAT and ACT exam.
+With that in mind, Paul (along with his wife) also own Briarcliff Hall which teaches high school students the SAT and ACT exam.
 Here is that website Briarcliffhall.com